New Portfolio

 • External USB Hard Drive

-• Homebrew Channel already installed (See Twilight Hack if you have system 3.4 or less, or Bannerbomb if you have 4.0 for Homebrew installation instructions)
+• Homebrew Channel already installed (See Twilight Hack if you have system 3.4 or less, Bannerbomb if you have 4.0-4.2, or LetterBomb if you have 4.3)

-Step 1 – Install cIOS38 (if you don’t already have cIOS38 installed, otherwise skip to Step 2)
+Step 1 – Install cIOS38 (if already installed, skip to Step 2)

 • Download cIOS38_rev14 (you can find it here)